AmerSallam/GET-Insight-about-the-dataset/readme.md

 streamlit run data_visualization.py
 ```

 Upon executing this command, a web-based application will be launched.
 This application empowers you to seamlessly explore and visualize your data in alignment with your designated preferences.
-The resulting visual depiction is depicted in the accompanying illustration:
+The resulting visualization can be observed in the Figure below:
 ![Visualization](images/data_visualization.png)